OrlandoQuintana/quadcopter_from_scratch/README.md

 #### **Components**
 1. **`controller_input` Node**
-   - Reads user input from an XBox controller connected via USB.
+   - Reads user input from an Radio controller connected via UART.
    - Publishes the desired orientation and throttle to the `/desired_orientation` and `/throttle` topics.

 2. **`pid_controller` Node**
-   - Subscribes to `/estimated_orientation`, `/desired_orientation`, and `/throttle`.
+   - Subscribes to `/quaternion_estimate`, `/desired_orientation`, and `/throttle`.
    - Implements a **cascaded PID control system** to calculate the necessary motor adjustments to achieve stable flight.
    - Publishes motor commands to the `/calculated_motor_commands` topic.